-IBM PureSystems is a new product family of expertly integrated systems from IBM that combine software and hardware to give you a pre-configured, efficient virtualization platform.
-The offering from PureSystems that function with the WebSphere Portal Hypervisor Edition is the IBM PureApplication System (PureApp), and includes IBM middleware images and patterns to cusotmze and deploy, relying on the IWD function to handle image and instance management.
-Because the IWD function is an integral part of PureApp, working with the WebSphere Portal and WCM patterns within PureApp is identical to working with them on IWD.
+IBM PureSystems is a product family of expertly integrated systems from IBM that combine software and hardware to give you a pre-configured, efficient virtualization platform.
+The offering from PureSystems that function with the WebSphere Portal Hypervisor Edition is the IBM PureApplication System (PureApp), and includes IBM middleware images and patterns to customize and deploy, relying on the pattern engine to handle image and instance management.

-This OVA lets you experience the fully functional WebSphere Portal Server and Web Content Manager instance deployed through IWD and PureApp.
+The Web Experience Pattern lets you experience the fully functional WebSphere Portal Server and Web Content Manager instance deployed through PureApp.
 The image also includes definitions and configurations for multiple parts of a typical WebSphere Portal and Web Content Manager deployment, allowing you to build very-simple-to-more complex topologies quickly and easily.
 In addition, the package also includes optional functionality available in the IBM Connections Files and Profiles Integration Pack for WebSphere Portal.

 We focus on the process of setting up an instance of WebSphere Portal Hypervisor, covering the following topics in detail: